aanas1010/Vaccine-Management-System/phase2/design_document.md

 ### Interface Segregation Principle
 Interfaces are used throughout the program to enforce functionality, such as through the ManagementSystem and UseCaseManagerInterface interfaces.
 These enforce any management systems or use case managers to have the core functionalities of such a program, such as booking an appointment or adding a batch to a clinic, regardless of the underlying implementations of these features.

+The classes involved in data storing and retrieving abide by this principle as well.
+Specifically, each database table has a corresponding interface associated with it, resulting in 5 interfaces whose behaviours are segregated from each other.

 ### Dependency Injection Principle
 Interfaces in our program also allow us to add a layer of abstraction between the low-level and high-level classes.
 Specifically:
 * ManagementSystem interface between the command line and the management system implementations
 * UseCaseManagerInterface interface between the management system implementations and the use cases
 * ServiceLocation interface between the use cases and the service location implementations, such as clinics
 * ServiceLocationDecorator abstract class between the use cases and bookable clinics
-* Multiple interfaces in the databaseintegration package
-  * Create layers of abstraction between the database tables and the use cases
+* Multiple interfaces in the databaseintegration package, such as DataModification, DataRetrieval, and interfaces for each of the database tables

 Thus, there are no strong dependencies between the different levels of architecture.
 In all cases, the abstraction layer allows us to decouple the system and subsequently follow the Open-Closed principle as well.